 China has swiftly become one of the largest biopharmaceuticals (biopharma) and medical products markets in the world, projected to reach $145-175 billion in sales by 2022.1 Quicker regulatory approval and widening market access are among the profound changes that have made China a significant market for biopharma companies to launch innovative medical products.
 But the vast majority of firms are often disappointed by their commercial launches in China.
 The companies that succeed begin their launch preparation and planning early – absorbing a deep understanding of the country’s dynamic system, implementing strong organisational capabilities and developing an agile approach.

-Read more from the Life sciences collection
+View the Life Sciences collection

 China’s fast-moving health care industry landscape and unique market characteristics often demand that a biopharma company or biological/ chemical medicine manufacturer adopt a ‘China perspective’, with a launch strategy that differs from those used in the west.
 Deloitte’s recent experience supporting biopharma companies has enabled us to identify the following four critical areas that support such a strategy and are crucial to a successful launch in China.